kbosa-risc/mcpf-getting-started/src/python/mcp_general_functions/README.md

 If the framework finds a loop in the yaml configuration (see [../mcp_frm/README.md](../mcp_frm/README.md)), it executes the specified pipeline sequentially on each element of the registered list.
-If there is no registered list of iterators or it is empty, the loop kernel will not be executed at all.
+If there is no registered list of iterator values or it is empty, the loop kernel will not be executed at all.

 The framework allows to define embedded loops in a yaml configuration, for instance lets regard the following pipeline which is going to list the content of the input folder given in the **input_path** element and of its sub-folders